Azure-Samples/cdm-azure-data-services-integration/README.md

 - Configuring your Power BI account to save Power BI Dataflows to Azure Data Lake Storage Gen2
 - Creating a Power BI Dataflow based on the World Wide Importers database and saving the dataflow as a CDM folder in ADLS Gen2
 - Creating an Azure Databricks notebook that processes the CDM folder to prepare and cleanse the data.
 The updated data is written to a new CDM folder.
-- Creating and training an Azure Machine learning model using the data in the CDM folder.
+- Creating, training and publishing an Azure Machine Learning model using data in the CDM folder for training the model.
-- Loading data from the CDM folder into staging tables in Azure SQL Data Warehouse.
+- Loading data from the CDM folder into staging tables in Azure SQL Data Warehouse and then transforming the data into a dimensional model.
-- Transforming the data in the data warehouse from the staging tables into a dimensional model containing facts and dimensions.

 ## Getting Started